awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

   `alias/MyAliasName`

 You can create a customer managed CMK by using the AWS Management Console or the AWS KMS API\.
-The following AWS CLI commands create a customer managed key in the default Region of your AWS account\.
+The following AWS CLI commands create a customer managed key in the current Region of your AWS account\.

 ```
 aws kms [create\-key](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)